Key Takeaways

 Gentler on Skin

-• Dyes add no cleaning benefit and can trigger allergic reactions or eczema flare-ups.
+- Dyes add no cleaning benefit but can cause rashes or eczema flare-ups.

-• Optical brighteners leave behind a chemical residue that makes fabrics look whiter under UV light but may irritate skin, especially in children.
+- Optical brighteners leave a chemical coating on fabrics that may irritate sensitive skin, especially in children.

 By making your own detergent, you skip these unnecessary additives.
 The result is a laundry powder that’s gentler on sensitive skin, reduces exposure to irritants, and supports a healthier home environment.